The Bible says in Phil.

 Paul

-mentioned himself and Timothy once in Phil.
-1:1, but he mentioned Jesus twice.
+mentioned himself and Timothy once in Philippians 1:1, but he mentioned Jesus

-That’s a good ratio to remember.
-Often it’s best not to talk about yourself at
+twice.
+That is a good ratio to remember.
+Often it is best not to talk about

-all, but if you must do so make sure that you talk about the Lord at least
+yourself at all, but if you must, make sure that you talk about the Lord at

-own glory, but he that speaks of him that sent him the same is also true.”
+seeks his own glory, but he that speaks of him that sent him the same is also

-Paul said that he was writing this letter “to all the
+1:1 Paul said that he was writing this letter to

 certainly is an equality to all believers.
 The Bible has been given to us all